 Angela Brown Auditions for Cleaning Jobs

-Brown was heavily influenced by her acting classes and started incorporating the camera and acting skills into her cleaning training.
+Brown was heavily influenced by her acting classes and started incorporating camera and acting skills into her cleaning training.
 Home security cameras were starting to show up in customers’ homes.
 Brown noticed how one cleaning on camera could mean referrals from customers – or getting fired from the job.
-Each cleaning job was in a sense an audition.
+Each cleaning job was, in a sense, an audition.

 It was using the audition skills from acting that cemented Brown’s selling skills as ‘the queen of the walkthrough’.
 (Clean job estimates or bids.)

 During the summer of 2009, Brown picked up a second residency in Los Angeles, California, started a branch of Life Long Cleaning, and hired acting friends from the workshops and classes she attended at the Groundlings and Edgemar Center for the Arts.